About the Rose Bowl Game

 THE GRANDDADDY OF THEM ALL

+The 103rd Rose Bowl Game presented by Northwestern Mutual will take place on Monday, January 2, 2017 at 1:30pm PST.
 Known as the oldest of bowls, the Rose Bowl Game kicked off a myriad college football legacies in 1902.
-Since then, the game has been home to 19 Heisman Trophy winners, produced 29 national champions, featured 208 consensus All-Americans and honored 113 college football legends by inducting them into the Rose Bowl Hall of Fame.
+Since then, the game has been home to 19 Heisman Trophy winners, produced 29 national champions, featured 211 consensus All-Americans and honored 117 college football legends by inducting them into the Rose Bowl Hall of Fame.

 The first Tournament of Roses football game, which was the first post-season football game in the nation, was staged at Tournament Park on January 1, 1902.
 The game matched the West Coast’s Stanford against Midwestern Michigan.
 (The teams would later become members of today’s Pac-12 and Big Ten conferences, respectively.)
 Michigan routed Stanford, 49-0, prompting the football contest to be replaced with Roman-style chariot races inspired by the literary classic Ben-Hur.
 Football was permanently reinstated as part of the Tournament’s traditions in 1916.

 The exclusive agreement among the Tournament of Roses Association, the Big Ten Conference and the Pac-12 Conference was born in 1946, and the first game played under the agreement took place on January 1, 1947.
 The pact is the oldest intercollegiate postseason bowl agreement between two major conferences in the United States.